Welcome to the Buechel Park Youth Group!

 At Buechel Park, we believe that youth should be welcomed into the full worship experience of the church body.
 They are encouraged to listen, sing, and participate.
 They often have opportunities to lead in worship as well, reading Scripture, collecting offering, and learning to engage deeply in faith together.

-Youth Music includes youth choir, handbells, and now ukuleles!
-We meet during youth group on 1st and 3rd Sunday afternoons and prepare different kinds of music to perform in worship.
+Youth Music & Creative Arts includes youth choir, hand bells, ukuleles, drama, and more!
+We meet every Sunday after worship from 12:00 – 12:30 pm in the music suite on the 3rd floor to learn and prepare different kinds of music to perform in worship.

 The Worship Cart is filled with resources for children, youth, and worshipers of all ages who would like to creatively engage in worship.
 There are crayons and pencils, paper and coloring pages, clipboards, quiet fidget and sensory items, along with rotating seasonal items and complete with a canvas bag to borrow all of your supplies in.